 Does pubic hair removal increase my risk of acquiring an STI?

-In a 2017 study of over 7,000 people, researchers found that pubic hair grooming is associated with a greater risk of acquiring a sexually transmitted infection (STI), and that this correlation became stronger for people who more frequently performed pubic hair removal.
+The answer: it’s complicated.
+In a 2017 study of over 7,000 people, researchers found that pubic grooming is associated with a greater risk of acquiring a sexually transmitted infection (STI) and that this correlation became stronger for people who more frequently performed pubic hair removal.

-Another study published in 2020 found that people who completely removed their pubic hair more than 6 times a year had a higher chance of acquiring an STI than people who never removed their pubic hair.
+Another study published in 2020 found that people who completely removed their pubic hair more than six times a year had a higher chance of acquiring an STI than people who never removed their pubic hair.

-But, before you start panicking about your bi-monthly brazilians, remember that a big caveat to these studies is that pubic hair grooming is also associated with a higher rate of sexual activity.
+But, before you start panicking about your bi-monthly Brazilians, remember that a big caveat to these studies is that pubic hair grooming is also associated with a higher rate of sexual activity.

-Although researchers adjusted their findings to account for the number of sexual partners, there still could be underlying factors contributing, such as a higher chance of having unprotected sex, or a higher rate of oral sex
+Although researchers adjusted their findings to account for the number of sexual partners, there still could be underlying factors contributing, such as a higher chance of having unprotected sex, or a higher rate of oral sex.

 Pubic hair removal and infections on the vulva